chrisschnaars/tone-toggles-sequencer/readme.md

 ## Audio Details

 The set of tones is randomly selected from a root note's major and minor keys.
 If you don't like the selection, hit refresh to get new notes.

+## Add

+-   how to get up and running